MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/arkit2.md

 // Output is: "(1, 0, 0, 0)\n(0, 1, 0, 0)\n(0, 0, 1, 0)\n(2, 3, 4, 1)"
 ```

-As you can see, the position is encoded in the bottom row's first 3 elements.
+As you can see, the position is encoded in the bottom row's first three elements.

 In Xamarin, the common type for manipulating transformation matrices is `NVector4`, which by convention is interpreted in a column-major way.
 That is to say, the translation/position component is expected in M14, M24, M34, not M41, M42, M43: